7-Day Kilimanjaro Climb | Machame Route Summit Trek

 What's Included

-- ✓All KINAPA park fees
+- ✓All KINAPA park and camping fees

 - ✓Professional certified mountain guide and assistant guides

-- ✓Porters (3:1 ratio) and cook
+- ✓Porters and cook (3:1 ratio)

-- ✓All meals on the mountain (3 per day)
+- ✓All meals on the mountain

 - ✓Emergency oxygen and first aid kit